orbitalwitness/eye-exam/README.md

 1. Results GET
      The Expected Output of *your* API we expect to see.

-Your job is to write a new API to consume this API that can take the raw Schedule data and parse it into the same format as the data provided on the /results/ route.
+Your job is to write a new C# .NET API to consume this API that can take the raw Schedule data and parse it into the same format as the data provided on the /results/ route (don't worry about the order of the results, only the accuracy of the parsing).
 Your solution should implement some sort of storage or caching so that repeat calls don't incur repeat processing.

-Use whatever tech you see fit to consume this api (preferably .NET!).
 We will test your submitted API against our internal `EYEEXAMAPI` so no modification to the provided code is necessary.

 # What we're looking for